How To Build an Online Store in 2025: 8 Easy Steps

 When your online store is live, you’ll need to focus on attracting customers.
 Here’s four different ways that you can do so, and in turn increase your online sales:

-• Optimize your site: We’ve already discussed the importance of considering SEO when uploading your products, but it’s important to keep it in mind with every new piece of on-page content you publish after your site is live.
-There are so many potential benefits of SEO for ecommerce, so this is vital.
+- Optimize your site: There are so many benefits of SEO for ecommerce, so it’s vital to keep SEO in mind with every new piece of on-page content you publish after your site is live.

 How We Test Ecommerce Builders

-Our in-house team put each ecommerce builder through a rigorous testing process.
+All of our recommendations are driven by data, not hunches.
+Our in-house research team put each ecommerce builder through a rigorous testing process which draws out their strengths and weaknesses.

-The research includes 200 hours of data collection split across seven key criteria.
-These criteria are based on what users are looking for in an ecommerce platform, and are weighted based on its overall importance:
+The research includes over 300 hours of data collection, split across seven key testing categories.
+These categories are based on what users are looking for in an ecommerce platform, and are weighted by their overall importance:

-Since we know what criteria you value the most, we made sure this article was targeted to your unique needs.
+Thanks to our small business surveys and market research, we know the criteria you value the most, and made sure this article covers these factors.
 Whether you need great design options or a plan that’s great value for money, we’ll point you in the right direction.

 Building Online Stores Summary